 Born in Brooklyn, New York, Joanne Greenberg was graduated from American University, Washington, D.C., with a major in anthropology and English literature, and she also studied at the University of London and the University of Colorado.

-When Mr. Greenberg worked as a vocational rehabilitation counselor with a case load of deaf clients, Mrs. Greenberg became interested in communicating with the deaf, and since then has assisted in the setting up of mental health programs for the deaf in various places throughout the country.
+When Albert worked as a vocational rehabilitation counselor with a case load of deaf clients, Joanne became interested in communicating with the deaf, and since then has assisted in the setting up of mental health programs for the deaf in various places throughout the country.
 This interest also led to her novel IN THIS SIGN, which was recently dramatized on television.

 Colorado School of Mines Medal

 CSM Distinguished Lecturer

 Hadassah’s Women in the Arts Award 2008